Cafe interior

 What is it?
 A side street eatery and bar that’s a little yesteryear and very French.

-Why we love it: You know what’s cheaper than flights to Paris?
+Why we love it: You know what’s cheaper than a flight to Paris?
 A trip to Hey Jupiter.
-Behind a beautifully tiled, green and white facade that recalls the Metro stations of Paris, this brasserie hits the sweet spot between tradition and innovation.
+Behind a beautifully tiled green and white facade that recalls the Metro stations of Paris, this brasserie hits the sweet spot between tradition and innovation.
 As a result, it’s as popular with boomers enjoying the chic brasserie vibes as it is with hospo staff ducking in before a shift.
 The extensive menu ranges from croissants, croque monsieur and cassoulet in the morning, to foie gras, steak frites and crêpes Suzette past noon and well into the night.
 No matter the time, no one is judging here – wine is a must and the bottles are proudly French, with beers, ciders, apéros and breakfast cocktails to play with too.
 We’ll take one of the Espresso Martinis with crème de café, thanks.
 Whether you’re in the mood to dress up or dress down, Hey Jupiter is worthy of a snap.
 Even the staff look the part.

-Address: 11 Ebenezer Place, Adelaide
+Address: 11 Ebenezer Pl, Adelaide

 Melissa Woodley